open-resources/physics_bank/content/public/010.Rotational Motion/Rotational Energy/Inertia of T-shaped rod/Inertia of T-shaped rod.md

         value: Figure (d)
 ---
 # {{ params.vars.title }}
 Four 'T's are made from two identical rods of equal mass and length.
-The Ts are rotated about various rotation axes indicated by the dashed lines in the figures.
+The 'T's are rotated about various axes indicated by the dashed lines in the figures below.

 ## Part 1

-For which of the cases below is the resulting rotational inertia a {{ params.choice }}?
+For which of the cases below is the rotational inertia at a {{ params.choice }}?

 <img longdesc="Inertia of T-shaped rod.md#desc" alt="Four Ts with different rotation axes." src="q10_2015Final.png">